 Press Release

-DIY abortion judicial review proceeds as govt says ‘temporary’ measure will remain
+DIY abortion judicial review proceeds as government says ‘temporary’ measure will remain

 7 July 2020 Issued by: Christian Concern